onecseven/badmovies/README.md

 [x] User should be able to click on a movie within the search results in order to save it to their favorites (mySQL database, you must make your own Schema)

-[x] If a user is viewing their favorites they should be able to delete a movie from their favorites by clicking on it
+[xç] If a user is viewing their favorites they should be able to delete a movie from their favorites by clicking on it

 ### The API for the application: